from a handpicked tutor in LIVE 1-to-1 classes

 - Horizontal Bar Graph: It represents the grouped data horizontally.

-- Stacked Bar Graph: Each bar in the graph is a whole, and segments or breaks in the bar are the different parts of that whole.
+- Stacked Bar Graph: Each bar in the graph is a whole, and the segments or breaks in the bar are the different parts of that whole.

 - Grouped Bar Graph: It allows to compare categories with the same level and use the same colors to compare the groups within them.

-The bar chart shows discrete data while comparing one data point vs. another, whereas the pie chart is the type of graph in which a circle is divided into parts and each part is a fraction of the whole.
+The bar chart shows discrete data while comparing one data point with another, whereas the pie chart is the type of graph in which a circle is divided into parts and each part is a fraction of the whole.

 What is the Difference Between Bar Graph and Line Graph?

 A line graph is a graph that is used to show information when a series of data is connected by a line whereas a bar graph is a particular way of representing data using rectangular bars where the height of each bar is proportional to the value it shows in data.
 Bar graphs display the relationships between the data quickly, whereas, line graphs plot too many lines over the graph and sometimes make it confusing to read.

 What is the Disadvantage of Bar Graph?